The History of Crediton Milling

-The “Old White Flour Mill” at Crediton served the needs of the neighbourhood, grinding flour for bread, and continued to do so until the development of sea-power brought in cheap wheat from abroad.
+In the 1700s, the "Old White Flour Mill" in Crediton served the needs of the neighbourhood, grinding flour for bread, and continued to do so until the development of sea-power brought in cheap wheat from abroad.

 Large mills were then erected in our main ports and gradually the smaller country mills went into decline.

-Some survive still as manufacturers of biscuit flour, some became derelict and others were converted into provender mills to serve the agricultural community.
+Some still survive as manufacturers of biscuit flour, while some became derelict, and others were converted into provender mills to serve the agricultural community.